Please tell me one more time about how my breast reconstruction after mastectomy was cosmetic surgery?

 I had breast reconstruction after a mastectomy – not a boob job

 I looked at him stunned and angry – in actual shock.
 I could not fathom why he thought his remark was comforting.
 My breasts were gone.
 Something that was a part of my sexuality had been lopped off.
-And he thought that somehow having perky replacements made everything okay.
+And he thought that somehow having perky breasts made everything okay.

 I wanted to slap him or, at the very least, pour a cup of cheese soup on his head.